Investigations launched after videos of dog being repeatedly beaten circulate online; man in video identified

 SINGAPORE: The Animal and Veterinary Service (AVS) is investigating an alleged case of animal mistreatment after videos circulating online showed a dog being abused.

-The man seen in the videos has been identified, the National Parks Board (NParks) – a cluster AVS is a part of – said on Saturday (Jul 18) in an interim update in response to CNA’s queries.
+The man seen in the videos has been identified, the AVS – a cluster of the National Parks Board (NParks) – said on Saturday (Jul 18) in an interim update in response to CNA’s queries.

 It added that preliminary investigations showed the videos were filmed a few years ago.
 Since the filming of the videos, the dog has been adopted by another person.